Jbleezy/BO1-Reimagined/README.md

 * Added jingle
 * Third weapon slot will now always be the correct weapon
 * Name of weapon that will be lost when downed is shown in yellow text
-* Lost weapon is given back when perk is rebought (except if it was a limited weapon and someone else has it now, or if the player already has the weapon, or if the player has the upgraded version of the weapon and the weapon that the player had lost is the unupgraded version of that weapon)
+* Lost weapon is given back when perk is rebought (except if it was a limited weapon and someone else has it now, or if the player already has the weapon, or if the player has the upgraded version of the weapon and the weapon that the player had lost is the unupgraded version of that weapon, or if the player bled out)

 ## Powerups
 * Powerups allign on the center of the HUD